VesnaBrucoms/lakeside-house-mw/Data Files/Lakeside House Readme.txt

 History
 =======

-1.13 - Added a few more flasks to the limeware platter
+1.2.0 - Moved exterior sack to be closer to the house 1.13 - Added a few more flasks to the limeware platter
      - Added a small plant area next to the front door
      - Added a dirt path right in front of the door (thanks to johanrosen for all of these)